Indicates clickable "hotspot"

 1 October to end February, 10am – 4pm (last entry to the Experience/cafe purchase 3.30pm)

-We have Covid-19 safety measures in place and we ask our visitors to wear a face covering while in the building unless they produce a recognised exemption certificate.
+We have Covid-19 safety measures in place and we ask our visitors to wear a face covering while in the building.
 Face coverings can be removed when seated in the cafe.
 If you would like to sample the Scramble Experience we are now operating a 50 minute session beginning on each hour.
 This enables staff to sanitise the Experience for the next set of visitors.
 Although it's not essential, you can pre-book a date and time for The Scramble Experience by emailing

 There is a small charge for parking to help the Trust meet the £240,000 annual running costs of the site and The Wing.
 Parking is limited, and on busy days, or when there is a special event at the site, often overloaded.
 If you can use public transport, or park nearby and walk in to the site, that would be helpful.